Literature

 The Dutch literary sector is characterised by a high degree of cooperation and collectivity, with joint arrangements and agreements such as the Fixed Book Price Act and the Model contract for original Dutch literary workIn addition to the many partnerships, there is also an extensive knowledge infrastructure.
 This knowledge infrastructure includes the Reading monitor by the Reading Foundation, Library Network (and within Library Insight) of the KB, national library and different monitors from KVB Boekwerk.
 Based on these monitors, additional sources and conversations with stakeholders, the Culture Monitor provides an overview of the most important themes, developments and bottlenecks within the Arts domain.

-Workers and income: The domain of Letters consisted of 2022 this domain consisted of 17.670 active authors and 2.660 active translators, with 3.858 publishing houses 11.400 new titles were published (KVB Boekwerk 2023e, 2024e).
-Only a very small proportion of them can make a full living from book sales, which means that most creators supplement their income with, for example, commercial writing assignments, performances and subsidies or grants (KVB Boekwerk 2023f).
-In 2023, at least 5.103 new titles were published author appearances place and 8,5 million euros in regular subsidies and project subsidies available (De Schrijverscentrale 2024, Nederlands Letterenfonds 2024a).
+The domain of Letters consisted of 2023 out of 19.240 active authors and 2.700 active translators and 11.530 new titles were published in that same year (KVB Boekwerk 2025a, 2025b).
+In 2024 there were 4.988 publishing houses (KVB Boekwerk 2025b).
+Only a very small proportion of authors and translators can live entirely from book sales, meaning that most creators supplement their income with, for example, commercial writing assignments, appearances, and subsidies or grants (KVB Boekwerk 2023f, 2025e).
+In 2024, at least 5.733 took place. author appearances place and 11,9 million euros in regular grants and project grants were available (De Schrijverscentrale 2025, Nederlands Letterenfonds 2025).

 What else do we want to know about the Literature domain?